Skype was shut down for good today (www.washingtonpost.com)

 Bytemeister@lemmy.world on 06 May 16:37 next collapse

 I remember the “old” Skype, which was essential for keeping in touch with my siblings before we got cell phones.
 Once I got a phone, it was the end of Skype until ~2014 when I got a job where Skype for business was available.
 I still didn’t use it because that application would sometimes crash if you just jiggled the mouse.
-It because a running joke at my workplace.
+It became a running joke at my workplace.

 Clock into work, Skype crashed.